||Master of Science in Nursing; Bachelor of Science in Nursing

-A hallmark of the nursing program is a cross-cultural course in the final semester of the senior year.
-The student is required to participate in a month-long nursing and ministry immersion experience in a cultural setting different than one’s own.
+A hallmark of the program is NURS 4963 Nursing Practice as Ministry course in the final semester of the senior year.
+The student is required to participate in a month-long nursing and ministry experience in a cultural setting different than one’s own.
 Sites will vary from year to year.
 (See the Tuition & Fees page for additional fees associated with the College of Nursing.)

 Program Clinical Requirements